anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 ## 8. OpenWeather API Integration

-One of the first important steps was connecting the project with a real air-quality API.
+One of the first major steps was connecting the project to a real air-quality API.

-OpenWeather Air Pollution API was selected.
+The OpenWeather Air Pollution API was selected as the main data source.

 The API was used to collect air-quality information for Lahore using its latitude and longitude.

 The project used:

-- **Latitude:** 31.5204
+* **Latitude:** 31.5204
-- **Longitude:** 74.3587
+* **Longitude:** 74.3587

 The API provides information about pollutants such as:

-- CO
+* CO
-- NO
+* NO
-- NO₂
+* NO₂
-- O₃
+* O₃
-- SO₂
+* SO₂
-- PM2.5
+* PM2.5
-- PM10
+* PM10
-- NH₃
+* NH₃

 The API also provides an OpenWeather AQI value.

 ### OpenWeather AQI vs EPA AQI

-However, an important point was discovered during development.
+An important difference was identified during development.

 The AQI value provided by OpenWeather uses a scale from **1 to 5**.
-This is not the same as the commonly used EPA AQI scale of **0 to 500**.
+This is different from the commonly used EPA AQI scale of **0 to 500**.

-Therefore, the project does not directly display the OpenWeather AQI value as the final AQI.
+Therefore, the project does not directly display the OpenWeather 1–5 value as the final AQI.

-Instead, the project calculates the displayed EPA-style AQI from PM2.5 values.
+Instead, the project calculates the displayed EPA-style AQI from PM2.5 concentration.

-This was an important design decision because using the OpenWeather 1–5 value directly would have produced a misleading AQI display.
+This was an important design decision because directly presenting the OpenWeather 1–5 value as an EPA-style AQI could result in a misleading display.

 ---

 ## 9. API Key Security

-The API key was not written directly inside the source code.
+The API key was not hard-coded into the source code.

-A `.env` file was used during local development.
+During local development, a `.env` file was used to store the API key.

-The application loads the API key using environment variables.
+The application loads the key through environment variables.

-For the deployed Streamlit application, Streamlit Secrets were used.
+For the deployed Streamlit application, Streamlit Secrets was used to securely provide the API key.

-This keeps the API key separate from the public GitHub repository.
+This keeps the API key separate from the public GitHub repository and reduces the risk of exposing sensitive credentials.

-This was especially important because the GitHub repository is public.

 ---

 ## 10. Data Collection

-A Python script named `save_data.py` was created for collecting air-quality data.
+A Python script named `save_data.py` was created to collect air-quality data.

 The script:

 1. Loads the API key.
 2. Sends a request to OpenWeather.
-3. Gets the latest air-quality information.
+3. Retrieves the latest air-quality information.
 4. Extracts the required fields.
 5. Saves the current observation.
 6. Adds the observation to the historical dataset.

 The collected information includes:

-- timestamp
+* timestamp
-- AQI-related information
+* AQI-related information
-- PM2.5
+* PM2.5
-- PM10
+* PM10
-- CO
+* CO
-- NO
+* NO
-- NO₂
+* NO₂
-- O₃
+* O₃
-- SO₂
+* SO₂
-- NH₃
+* NH₃

 The data was stored locally in CSV files.